getsentry/integration-platform-example/backend-ts/README.md

 # Backend - TypeScript

-This directory contains the backend code written in TypeScript (with Express).
+This directory contains the backend code written in TypeScript (with Express and Sequelize).

 ## Development